How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 | (other) | 0.087 |

-Blue is not just slightly more likely.
++------------------+-------------+Blue is not slightly ahead.
 It is 23 times more likely than fuchsia.
-This is not because blue is a better color.
-It is because bg-blue appears vastly more often in the training data.
-Every tutorial, every documentation example, every Stack Overflow answer, every blog post about Tailwind uses blue for its examples.
-The Tailwind documentation itself uses blue as its primary example color.
+Not because blue is a better color — because bg-blue appears vastly more often in training data.
+Every tutorial, every docs example, every Stack Overflow answer about Tailwind reaches for blue.
+The Tailwind documentation itself uses blue as its primary demo color, which is exactly how bg-blue-500 became the new Comic Sans.

-The same pattern holds for shade values after the color:
+The same skew holds for the shade after the color:

 Next token prediction after "bg-blue-":